By Susan Braden

 OTC whitening commonly refers to strips with a thin layer of gel on one side that you place across each row of teeth and leave in for a period of time.
 Usually sold in two-week packages, the system is generally more effective than long-term whitening toothpaste.
 Insurance will not apply in this situation either.

-The next step up is tray-based bleaching supervised by your dentist.
+The next step up is tray-based bleaching you can do at home.
 For this process, your dentist creates a custom-fit tray and supplies the whitening agent for you to use at home.
 This agent is slightly stronger than over-the-counter versions and is applied for longer periods of time over the course of about four weeks.
 Insurance generally will not cover this method.

-The most expensive method is administered by your dentist in-office, and may be eligible for some coverage if you have a dental discount plan.
+The most expensive method is administered by your dentist in-office.
 This process is similar to the at-home tray-based method, except that the bleaching solution is stronger and the process is quicker.
 The tray also protects your gums, and the gel is usually applied directly to your teeth.
 A dentist can monitor the results for discoloration and sensitivity.

 These bleaching treatments are not recommended for everyone.
 Some common issues: